23 January 2021

 Marrons glacés

-With icy cold weather this small chestnuts-chocolat-chaud stand is a welcome sight at the top of the butte.
+With icy cold weather this small chestnuts-chocolat-chaud stand is like a mirage at the top of the butte.

 - In front of l'Église Saint-Pierre -